7 Best Bushcraft Gear For Crafting Useful Tools & Shelters

 There were no grocery stores or prepackaged food to meet our hunger pains.

-And worse yet, no indoor plumbing, so when “nature called,” we were already there because the wild was our home.
+Worse yet, there was no indoor plumbing, so when “nature called,” we were already there because the wild was our home.

 Living in those circumstances required a very particular set of tools and skills.